Mc-Zen/quill/src/gates.typ

 /// - outputs (none, array): Same as `inputs` but for gate outputs.
 /// - extent (auto, length): How much to extent the gate beyond the first and
 ///        last wire, default is to make it align with an X gate (so [size of x gate] / 2).
-/// - size-all-wires (none, boolean): A single-qubit gate affects the height of the row
+/// - size-all-wires (none, bool): A single-qubit gate affects the height of the row
 ///        it is being put on.
 For multi-qubit gate there are different possible
 ///        behaviours:
 ///          - Affect height on only the first and last wire (`false`)